Current Covid FAQs

 No indoor dining if:

-• You are a close contact (exposed to Covid)
+• You are a close contact of someone with COVID-19.

-• You have recently had a positive COVID-19 test result and are within the first 10 days (or still testing positive on antigen tests after day 10).
+• You have had a positive COVID-19 test result and are isolating.

-• You have symptoms of COVID-19 and have not yet received a negative PCR result or two negative rapid antigen test results spaced 24 hours apart.
+• You have symptoms of COVID-19 and have not yet had two negative rapid antigen test results spaced 24 hours apart, or one negative PCR test.

 Visitors and Guests

-Visitors and Guests Must follow general masking policies.
-See Masks FAQ (above).
+Visitors and Guests Must follow general masking and indoor dining policies.

-Additional policies may be adopted when a large number of visitors is expected on campus for events or activities, or when visitors will be on campus for extended periods.
+Additional policies may be adopted when a large number of visitors is expected on campus for events or activities, when visitors will be on campus for extended periods, or if conditions change significantly.